W03 Assignment: Rafting Site – About Us Page

 Develop the Page Structure: HTML

-- In your about.html document, begin your HTML page by writing the basic HTML structure with
+- In your about.html document, begin writing the necessary HTML structure by starting with

 the